Páirc an Bhreatnaigh GAA

 Photo: Hoops341, Public domain.

-The Waterford Regional Sports Centre is part of Waterford Corporation's Municipal sporting facilities and home to Waterford F.C. of the League of Ireland.
+The Waterford Regional Sports Centre is a multi-purpose stadium in Waterford, part of the local authority's municipal sporting facilities and home to Waterford F.C. of the League of Ireland.
 Waterford Regional Sports Centre is situated 1 km south of Páirc an Bhreatnaigh GAA.

 Places in the Area